authorTom/ultimate-XR-dev-guide/README.md

 [📺 Oculus Quest Hand Tracking Setup – Unreal Engine VR Tutorial](https://youtu.be/bqNbEtbaN0M) <br />
 [📺 Unreal Engine Hand Animations – Unreal Engine 5 VR Tutorial](https://youtu.be/8wC6Vg3fHcQ) <br />
 ## XR Development Tools & Frameworks
-[🆓⚒️ Babylon.js](https://www.babylonjs.com/) is a JavaScript library for building 3D graphics and animations using WebGL (Web Graphics Library).
+[🆓⚒️ Babylon.js:](https://www.babylonjs.com/) a JavaScript library for building 3D graphics and animations using WebGL (Web Graphics Library).
 It was developed by David Catuhe and the Babylon.js team, and is designed to make it easy to create 3D graphics and animations for web applications and games. <br />
-[🆓⚒️ VR Builder](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-open-source-toolkit-for-vr-creation-201913) is a VR creation open-source toolkit for Unity. <br />
+[🆓⚒️ VR Builder:](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-open-source-toolkit-for-vr-creation-201913) a VR creation open-source toolkit for Unity. <br />
-[🆓⚒️ ARKit](https://developer.apple.com/augmented-reality/arkit/) (Apple) is a development platform that enables app developers to build AR experiences quickly and easily into their apps and games. <br />
+[🆓⚒️ ARKit:](https://developer.apple.com/augmented-reality/arkit/) a development platform that enables app developers to build AR experiences quickly and easily into their apps and games (Apple). <br />
-[🆓⚒️ RealityKit](https://developer.apple.com/documentation/realitykit) (Apple) is to simulate and render 3D content for use in your augmented reality apps. <br />
+[🆓⚒️ RealityKit:](https://developer.apple.com/documentation/realitykit) to simulate and render 3D content for use in your augmented reality apps (Apple). <br />
-[🆓⚒️ SceneKit](https://developer.apple.com/scenekit/) (Apple) is a high-level 3D graphics framework that helps you create 3D animated scenes and effects in your apps. <br />
+[🆓⚒️ SceneKit:](https://developer.apple.com/scenekit/) a high-level 3D graphics framework that helps you create 3D animated scenes and effects in your apps (Apple). <br />
-[🆓⚒️ BlenderXR](https://github.com/MARUI-PlugIn/BlenderXR) library is to use Blender with common VR/AR hardware.
+[🆓⚒️ BlenderXR:](https://github.com/MARUI-PlugIn/BlenderXR) a library to use Blender with common VR/AR hardware.
 It supports Oculus Rift, HTC Vive, WindowsMR (via SteamVR), and Fove headsets. <br />
-[📄 XRAccessibility project](https://github.com/XRAccessibility/xraccessibility.github.io) is an initiative driven by the XR Association and XR Access to provide a central place for developers to find solutions for creating accessible code across various XR platforms. <br />
+[📄 XRAccessibility project:](https://github.com/XRAccessibility/xraccessibility.github.io) a initiative driven by the XR Association and XR Access to provide a central place for developers to find solutions for creating accessible code across various XR platforms. <br />
-[📄 Inclusive User Testing in VR](https://devpost.com/software/inclusive-user-testing-in-vr) This Unity plugin allows users to directly give feedback in VR and allows user researchers to view this feedback asynchronously using a web-based dashboard. <br />
+[📄 Inclusive User Testing in VR:](https://devpost.com/software/inclusive-user-testing-in-vr) This Unity plugin allows users to directly give feedback in VR and allows user researchers to view this feedback asynchronously using a web-based dashboard. <br />
-[🆓⚒️ A-Frame](https://aframe.io/) web framework for building virtual reality experiences.
+[🆓⚒️ A-Frame:](https://aframe.io/) a web framework for building virtual reality experiences.
 Users can make WebVR with HTML and Entity-Component, which can be viewed on Vive, Rift, Daydream, GearVR, and desktops. <br />
-[🆓⚒️ Unity XR Interaction Toolkit package](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.2/manual/index.html) is a high-level, component-based, interaction system for creating VR and AR experiences.
+[🆓⚒️ Unity XR Interaction Toolkit package:](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.2/manual/index.html) a high-level, component-based, interaction system for creating VR and AR experiences.
 It provides a framework that makes 3D and UI interactions available from Unity input events. <br />
-[⚒️ Advanced Framework Core](https://dev.humancodeable.org/our-services-2/advanced-framework-core/) – A complete framework to develop professional VR, Mobile and Desktop applications such as games, experiences, Architectural Viz or product presentations. <br />
+[⚒️ Advanced Framework Core:](https://dev.humancodeable.org/our-services-2/advanced-framework-core/) a complete framework to develop professional VR, Mobile and Desktop applications such as games, experiences, Architectural Viz or product presentations. <br />
 [🆓⚒️ Oculus Source Distribution for Unreal Engine](https://developer.oculus.com/documentation/unreal/unreal-compatibility-matrix/) <br />
-[🆓⚒️ LÖVR](https://lovr.org/) – An open source framework for rapidly building immersive 3D experiences. <br />
+[🆓⚒️ LÖVR:](https://lovr.org/) an open source framework for rapidly building immersive 3D experiences. <br />
 [🆓⚒️ ApertusVR](http://apertusvr.org/) <br />
 ## Performance and Benchmarking Tools
-[🆓⚒️ OpenVR Benchmark](https://store.steampowered.com/app/955610/OpenVR_Benchmark/) is the first benchmark tool for reproducibly testing your real VR performance, rendering inside of your VR headset.
+[🆓⚒️ OpenVR Benchmark:](https://store.steampowered.com/app/955610/OpenVR_Benchmark/) the first benchmark tool for reproducibly testing your real VR performance, rendering inside of your VR headset.
 See if your hardware performs correctly!
 VR headset required. <br/>
-[🆓⚒️ VR Performance Toolkit](https://github.com/fholger/vrperfkit) – Performance-oriented collection of mods for VR games. <br/>
+[🆓⚒️ VR Performance Toolkit:](https://github.com/fholger/vrperfkit) performance-oriented collection of mods for VR games. <br/>
-[🆓⚒️ ReShade](https://reshade.me/) is a generic post-processing injector for games and video software. <br/>
+[🆓⚒️ ReShade:](https://reshade.me/) a generic post-processing injector for games and video software. <br/>
-[🆓⚒️ RenderDoc](https://renderdoc.org/) is a debugging tool for Windows, Linux and macOS.
+[🆓⚒️ RenderDoc:](https://renderdoc.org/) a debugging tool for Windows, Linux and macOS.
 It allows developers to capture and inspect the rendering pipeline of their applications, making it easier to identify and fix performance issues, bugs and visual artifacts.
 It supports Direct3D 11, Direct3D 12, Vulkan and OpenGL graphics APIs, and provides a wide range of features, including frame capture, pipeline state inspection, shader debugging, texture inspection and more. <br/>
-[⚒️ Simplygon](https://www.simplygon.com/) is for automatic 3D optimization, based on proprietary methods for creating levels of detail through Polygon mesh reduction and other optimization techniques. <br/>
+[⚒️ Simplygon:](https://www.simplygon.com/) perform automatic 3D optimization, based on proprietary methods for creating levels of detail through Polygon mesh reduction and other optimization techniques. <br/>
-[⚒️ fpsVR](https://store.steampowered.com/app/908520/fpsVR/) a utility for SteamVR for keeping track of FPS, frame time and other performance metrics in the in-game overlay. <br/>
+[⚒️ fpsVR:](https://store.steampowered.com/app/908520/fpsVR/) a utility for SteamVR for keeping track of FPS, frame time and other performance metrics in the in-game overlay. <br/>
-[🆓⚒️ OVR Advanced Settings](https://store.steampowered.com/app/1009850/OVR_Advanced_Settings) – A dashboard Application for OpenVR/SteamVR, that allows you to access many settings, and provide a litany of utility features, such as timers, audio settings, push-to-talk and more. <br/>
+[🆓⚒️ OVR Advanced Settings:](https://store.steampowered.com/app/1009850/OVR_Advanced_Settings) a dashboard Application for OpenVR/SteamVR, that allows you to access many settings, and provide a litany of utility features, such as timers, audio settings, push-to-talk and more. <br/>
 [📄 VR profiling Tools in Unreal Engine](https://docs.unrealengine.com/5.0/en-US/vr-profiling-tools-in-unreal-engine/) <br/>
 [📺 Achieving PCVR Quality on a Mobile Headset with OwlChemy Labs](https://youtu.be/k7XyEYot_Ks) <br/>
-[🆓⚒️ OpenXR Explorer](https://github.com/maluoi/openxr-explorer) is an open-source tool that allows developers to explore and test OpenXR runtimes and applications. <br/>
+[🆓⚒️ OpenXR Explorer:](https://github.com/maluoi/openxr-explorer) an open-source tool that allows developers to explore and test OpenXR runtimes and applications. <br/>
-[🆓⚒️ Intel® Graphics Performance Analyzers](https://www.intel.com/content/www/us/en/developer/tools/graphics-performance-analyzers/overview.html) – A command line and scripting interface allows users to access frameworks that expose capture and playback functionalities in Intel® Graphics Performance Analyzers (Intel® GPA). <br/>
+[🆓⚒️ Intel® Graphics Performance Analyzers:](https://www.intel.com/content/www/us/en/developer/tools/graphics-performance-analyzers/overview.html) a collection of tools which allow users to access frameworks that use capture and playback functionalities. <br/>
 [🆓⚒️ Intel® VTune™ Profiler](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html#gs.qs0mup) <br/>
 ### Meta and Quest Specific
-[🆓⚒️ Quest Games Optimizer](https://anagan79.itch.io/quest-games-optimizer) – A community-based tool to improve the Quest graphics and gaming experience. <br />
+[🆓⚒️ Quest Games Optimizer:](https://anagan79.itch.io/quest-games-optimizer) a community-based tool to improve the Quest graphics and gaming experience. <br />
 [📄 Performance and Optimization](https://developer.oculus.com/documentation/native/android/po-book-performance/) <br />
 [📄 Art Direction for All-in-One VR Performance](https://developer.oculus.com/documentation/unreal/po-art-direction/) <br />
 [🆓⚒️ Oculus Debug Tool](https://developer.oculus.com/documentation/native/pc/dg-debug-tool/?locale=en_GB) <br />